 Of course, in most cases, medical problems don’t manifest themselves right away.
 From hairline fractures to internal organ damage, problems both mild and severe can take some time to start producing symptoms.
 Some injuries are detectable only upon medical examination.

 That’s why it’s important to see a doctor as soon as possible.
 Don’t try to make medical diagnoses yourself.
-If you’ve been injured at work, go to the hospital or call 911 right away.
-Otherwise, make an appointment with a doctor you trust who can see you right away.
+Go to the hospital or call 911 right away.
+Otherwise, make an appointment with a doctor right away.
 Don’t wait weeks for an appointment, as unnecessary delays may impair your legal interests.
 Should you ultimately file a claim for compensation, a documented medical visit will serve as an important part of your case.

 You Must Notify Your Employer